pmoorman/growthcasts/collections/_intro/section2.md

 <br><br>
-### Growth loops work for venture-backed companies as as well as for lone *‘digital nomads’*, operating a lifestyle business from Bali…
+### Growth loops work for both venture-backed companies and lone *‘digital nomads’*, operating a lifestyle business from Bali…

 And I can know, because I do just that!